Permobil-Senior-Design/deep_grasp_demo/README.md

 **Important Note**: It is recommended to install dependencies that are not ROS packages outside of the catkin workspace.
 For GPD this includes PCL, OpenCV, and the GPD library.
 For Dex-Net this includes [gqcnn](https://github.com/BerkeleyAutomation/gqcnn), [autolab_core](https://github.com/BerkeleyAutomation/autolab_core), [perception](https://github.com/BerkeleyAutomation/perception), and [visualization](https://github.com/BerkeleyAutomation/visualization).
 The steps bellow will walk you through the installation.

+## Only install dexnet for now, since we'd like to use a depth image
 ## Install Grasp Pose Detection
 1) Requirements
   * PCL >= 1.9: The `pcl_install.sh` script will install PCL 1.11